DavidWashington833/get-started-website/README.md

 # get-started-website

-Simple base project for website.
+Setup to get started landing pages with Webpack, SCSS and babel.

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine.
+These instructions will help you run on your local machine.

-### Prerequisites

-You need to have [NodeJS](https://nodejs.org/en/).

-### Running the server

-To start you only need these 2 commands in the root folder.
 ```
 yarn
 yarn dev
 ```

-To build use `yarn build`.
+## Scripts

+- `yarn build` -> Build landing page to `dist` folder.
+- `yarn dev` -> Run application and reload with changes.

 ## License